Body corporate manager

 The duties of the manager are contained in the written engagement they enter into with the body corporate.

 A manager automatically becomes a non-voting member of the body corporate committee.
-The voting members of the committee can ask a manager not to attend a committee meeting.

 Maintenance of common property